TrendingTechnology/BaseballRatings/README.md

 A similar analysis was done by 538: https://projects.fivethirtyeight.com/complete-history-of-mlb/

-This report consists of three primary pieces of code:
+This repo consists of three primary pieces of code:
 * `Parser.py` imports and cleans the game-level data.
 It performs basic calculations, such as determining game winners.
 * `Elo.py` calculates Elo ratings for a given set of games data
 * `Visualization.R` plots the output in a variety of interesting ways